Arts in Australia: Other forms of dance

 Bush dance has developed in Australia as a form of traditional dance, drawing from English, Irish, Scottish and other European dance.
 Favourite dances in the community include such as the Irish Céilidh "Pride of Erin" and the quadrille "The Lancers".
 Locally originated dances include the "Waves of Bondi", the Melbourne Shuffle and New Vogue.

-Many immigrant communities continue their own dance traditions on a professional or amateur basis.
+Multiple immigrant communities continue their own dance traditions on a professional or amateur basis.
 Traditional dances from a large number of ethnic backgrounds are danced in Australia, helped by the presence of enthusiastic immigrants and their Australian-born families.
 It is quite common to see dances from the Baltic region, as well as Scottish, Irish, Indian, Indonesian or African dance being taught at community centres and dance schools in Australia.

 Baz Luhrmann's popular 1992 film Strictly Ballroom, starring Paul Mercurio contributed to an increased interest in dance competition in Australia, and a number of popular dance shows including So You Think You Can Dance have featured on television in recent years.